 What is SEO?

+Search engine optimization (SEO) is the practice of making your business more visible on search engines.
 There are three pieces to doing SEO for a divorce lawyer, which are no different that doing SEO for any attorney:

 - Ensuring your website is accessible to Google, allowing it to index your website optimally.